SIDN/NTPinfo/README.md

 #### Server Setup and Running

-There aer 2 ways in starting the server.
-The first one is manually configured it, and the second one is using a docker container.
+There are 2 ways in starting the server.
+The first one is to manually configure it, and the second one is using a docker container.

-To set up and run the backend server, follow these steps:
+To set up and run the back-end server, follow these steps:

 #### Locally configure the server
 ---